NEW SHOW

 Exhibition by David Ko

-Fingerprint Gallery, Vancouver Art Gallery, Fingerprint Gallery
+David Ko, painter, artist, Fingerprint Gallery, Vancouver Art Gallery, Fingerprint Gallery

 Announcing Fingerprint Gallery’s Debut art show “Eye Candy and Lip Service” a Solo exhibition by David Ko opening November 24th at 6pm.